Vegetarian Recipes

 • Cut the spaghetti squash in half lengthwise and scoop out the seeds.

-• Drizzle olive oil over the cut sides and sprinkle with salt and pepper.
+• Drizzle olive oil over the cut sides and season with salt and pepper.

-• Place the squash cut-side down on a baking sheet.
+• Place the squash cut-side down on a baking sheet lined with parchment paper.

 Nutrition